careem/mockingbird/README.md

 The mock generation plugin generates mock boilerplate code for you, the plugin can be used along with manual mocks, it is currently experimental and has several limitations.

-to use this plugin you have to use mockingbird version `2.0.0-beta04` or above, to see examples checkout `generate-mocks` and explore the `samples` folder, `samples` is a project itself, you can open `samples` as a standalone project.
+To use this plugin you have to use mockingbird version `2.0.0-beta04` or above, to see examples checkout `generate-mocks` and explore the `samples` folder, `samples` is a project itself, you can open `samples` as a standalone project.

 NOTE: the plugin doesn't discover which interfaces to mock, it's up to you to configure those.